 Cementitious grout, as you may have observed, is porous – it can absorb a stain.
 Looked at under a microscope, there is a large surface area to absorb stains.
 For this reason, many owners choose to seal their grout – usually the better the sealer, the more the grout joint is protected.
-Even better, if epoxy grout is used, it is virtually as stain proof as the tile.
+Even better, if epoxy grout is used, it is virtually the same as stain proofing the tile.

 Removing stains from cementitious grout is similar to removing stains from clothing.
 The same cleaners you might use on clothes to get out a stain should also work on grout.

 Keep in mind though, that grout is based primarily of cement and sand.
 Sand, like glass, is unaffected chemically by most cleaners.
 Cement is not – rather it is alkaline based and is dissolved by acids.
 As baking soda and vinegar react, so do grout and vinegar.

 Accordingly, it is better to clean grout with an alkaline cleaner (Spic and Span, Mr. Clean, etc.) than an acid-based cleaner.
 There are also specialty cleaners available at most tile retailers that are designed for tile and grout.
 There are also cleaners with enzymes that attack stains similar to enzyme pre-soaks for laundry.

 The same cleaner that works on the grout generally will work well on the tile.
 In fact, since the tile is usually so easy to clean, the tile can often be cleaned with water.